sigmaboy/nopaystation_scripts/README.md

 ### download_dlc.sh
 This script downloads every DLC found for a specific media ID with available zRIF key.
+It places the files in a created directory from the current working directory named $MEDIAID\_dlc.
 For example:
 ```bash
 $ ./download_dlc.sh /home/tux/Downloads/DLC.tsv PCSE00986